hasura/graphql-engine/manual/project/directory-structure/conf/filestore.yaml.rst

 - Read Only: Anybody can read, but no one can upload (``http://localhost:8080/v1/hooks/public-read``)

 - Custom Permission URL: For any other custom permissions, you need to define your own microservice.
-More details can be found at :ref:`Authorization webhooks <../../filestore/webhook>`.
+More details can be found at :doc:`Authorization webhooks <../../../filestore/webhook>`.

 volume
 ------